Section 1, Chapter 1

 Market basket bid award – an approach to buying which groups similar items, or items that would logically be purchased from a single supplier, such as produce.

-Purchase order – a formal document that is used by an employee to request that something be purchased by a company.
+Purchase order – a formal document that is used by an employee to request that something is purchased by a company.

 Inventory price extension https://www.accountingcoach.com/terms/I/inventory-extension